Josh-Tracy/tfe-migrations/README.md

 4. Run `terraform init -migrate-state`
 5. Verify the state exists in the new workspace as expected

-## Once Workspace at a Time Using TFE/TFC API
+## One Workspace at a Time Using TFE/TFC API

 ![state-migration-diagram-api](/images/state-migration-api.png)